A new scheme will grant settled status for EU citizens and their families to remain in the United Kingdom - as a result of 'Brexit'.

 The term 'frontier worker' refers to someone who works in the United Kingdom but does not live in this country.
 Frontier workers do not need to apply to the EU Settlement Scheme (settled and pre-settled status).

-Note: The Home Office produces guidance explaining how to apply to the EU Settlement Scheme as the family member of a frontier worker.
+Note: The Home Office provides guidance explaining how to apply to the EU Settlement Scheme as the family member of a frontier worker.

 Individuals who are exempt from immigration control cannot apply to the EU Settlement Scheme.
 As a result, no action is required to continue living in the United Kingdom (as long as the exemption from immigration control remains in force).